Trevor Matthews: Early life

 Matthews was born in Ottawa and grew up in Kanata, Ontario.
 He attended W. Erskine Johnston, Ashbury College, Earl of March Secondary School, Carleton University, and the New York Film Academy from which he graduated in filmmaking in 2002.

 Career

-Matthews is the CEO and founder of Los Angeles-based Brookstreet Pictures.
+Matthews is the CEO and founder of Brookstreet Pictures.
 As an actor he has performed in Jack Brooks: Monster Slayer, The Shrine, Girl House, and several short films.

 Personal life

 Matthews lives in Los Angeles, California.